 How can LCM be prevented?

 Clean rodent cages outdoors and keep rodents away from food preparation areas.
 Always wash hands after handling pet rodents or their cages/bedding.
 Never kiss or handle a pet rodent close to the face.
-Young children should be closely supervised when cleaning cages or handling rodents.
+Young children should be supervised closely when cleaning cages or handling rodents.

 Should pregnant women take additional precautions?

 Pregnant women should try to avoid all contact with rodents.
 Avoid contact with wild rodents.
 If you have a household rodent infestation, it should be addressed promptly by a professional pest control company or another member of the household.
 Keep your pet rodent in a separate part of the home and ask another family member or friend to clean the cage and care for the pet.
 Avoid prolonged stays in the room where the rodent is kept.